 As Parish Treasurer, my job is monitor the income and expenditure, ensure that the Restricted and Designated funds are correctly used, and report the current state of the accounts to the PCC and the parish at large.

 2020 Financial Position to end May:

 The finances have of course been significantly impacted by the COVID-19 crisis.
 Income has been reduced in several areas, namely plate giving, the letting of church buildings, coffee bar takings and wedding fees.
 I have written to each person that donates by envelope to ask them to contribute by a different method, and this has had positive results.

 Initiatives to reduce expenditure have been made.
 The heating and all non-essential electrical devices in the churches have been switched off.
 Some staff are being furloughed.
 Licences to play music have been extended.
 Building work and maintenance has been put on hold, but opportunities will be taken to service and mend items where it is beneficial during the lockdown.
 I have asked that all requests to spend money are sent through me so that I can keep an even tighter grip on outgoings.

-It is expected that from May onwards there will be more of a strain on the finances.
-The Finance Committee are looking at a revised budget for the remainder of the year.
+It is expected that from June onwards there will be more of a strain on the finances.
+The Finance Committee have prepared a revised budget for the remainder of the year.
 It is difficult to forecast when certain activities will restart, and so assumptions will have to be made and revised as we go.

 If we do look to be heading for a shortfall, the use of Restricted and Designated funds will be considered.
-These stand at £320,000 and £124,000 respectively.
-This crisis is precisely the time to make use of the money in the funds.
-The church keeps many of its assets liquid for just such 'a rainy day'.
+These stand at £191,000 and £121,000 respectively.

 Building For The Future